 - IR-2 visa: Issued to a child

-- adopted by a citizen if the child immigrates to the U.S. while unmarried and before his or her 21st birthday
+- Adopted by a citizen if the child immigrates to the U.S. while unmarried and before their 21st birthday

-- after the child's 21st birthday, if he or she is treated under the Child Status Protection Act as if he or she were still under 21)
+- After the child's 21st birthday, if they are protected under the Child Status Protection Act as though they are still under the age of 21

 Q: What steps are necessary to obtain citizenship for my child?

 A: Steps required to obtain citizenship, an important part of the international adoption process, will depend on the type of visa they have.

 Children with IR-3 and IH-3 visas automatically acquire citizenship if:

 - They enter the United States prior to their 18th birthday, and

 - They reside in the United States with their parents (U.S. government or military personnel assigned overseas may qualify as residing in the United States)